 It takes only a half hour to make, and you can serve it right away.
 You can also save it for at least a week in the fridge and it’s just as tasty as the day you made it!

-If you have any trouble finding a tasty dill mustard like this, no worries!
-Simply use spicy deli mustard, and add twice as much fresh dill as the recipe calls for.
+1. If you have any trouble finding a dill mustard, no worries!
+Simply use Dijon mustard, and add twice as much fresh dill as the recipe calls for.
 It won’t be exactly the same, but it will still have that fresh, herbal garden flavor.

-If you’re not too into mayo, you can substitute sour cream instead.
-But you might want to use a little less mustard because the sour cream will make it pretty tangy on it’s own.
+2. If you’re not too into mayo, you can substitute sour cream instead.
+But you might want to use a little less mustard because the sour cream will make it pretty tangy on its own.
 Pulling back on the mustard will dim the zing.

 - 1 Rotisserie Chicken

 - ¾ cup celery – chopped

 - ¾ cup radishes – chopped

 - 1½ tbsp. fresh dill – fronds pulled from stems